 Aparna Nandakumar lives in Calicut, India, and writes stories and poems.
 Her work has been published in several online and print journals, including Indian Literature (Sahitya Akademi), Atticus Review, Cafe Dissensus, and Flash: The International Short-Short Story Magazine (University of Chester).

 M.K.
-Hutchins regularly draws on her background in archaeology when writing fiction.
-Her YA fantasy novel Drift was both a Junior Library Guild Selection and a VOYA Top Shelf Honoree.
-Her short fiction appears in Podcastle, Strange Horizons, Fireside, and elsewhere.
-A long-time Idahoan, she now lives in Utah with her husband and four children.
-Find her at www.mkhutchins.com.
+Hutchins regularly draws on her background in archaeology when writing fantasy and science fiction.
+She’s the author of the YA fantasy novels The Redwood Palace and Drift, which was a Junior Library Guild Selection and a VOYA Topshelf honoree.
+She’s written over thirty short stories, appearing in Podcastle, Analog, Strange Horizons, and elsewhere.
+She lives in Utah with her husband and four kids where they endeavor to grow bushels of delicious food, play heaps of board games, and read mountains of books.
+Find her at https://linktr.ee/mkhutchins.